QuantEcon/lecture-python-advanced/source/rst/amss3.rst

   it is important to stare and digest before computing

-- there are also some sign errors in the :cite:`BEGS1` text that we'll want to correct
+- there are also some sign errors in the :cite:`BEGS1` text that we'll want to correct here

-Here is a step-by-step description of the :cite:`BEGS1` approximation procedure.
+Here is a step-by-step description of the BEGS :cite:`BEGS1` approximation procedure.

 Step by Step